The Petit Lenormand deck is available now. Limited stock

 17 Stork

-Behind the written cut lies a change in situation already set in motion.
+Behind the written termination lies a change in circumstances that has already been set in motion.

 concrete transition ongoing transformation life reorientation